An introduction to The Diary of Mary Hardy

 At 73,000 words—in addition to his aunt’s 500,000—it is an extraordinary testament to the toil of the men he worked alongside.

-The four hardback volumes contain 1300 illustrations, and more than 460 pages of index.
+The four hardback volumes contain 1300 illustrations, and nearly 460 pages of detailed indexes.
 The very full editorial notes in the margins, right beside the daily entries, guide the reader and ensure that the text is accessible to a modern audience.

 The other one-third of Mary Hardy’s diary was also published in April 2013, as The Remaining Diary of Mary Hardy.
 A paperback, it is pure transcription, with almost no editorial additions.